 - Pupils are prepared for success at the secondary level and beyond.

 Within their journey at Place Farm Primary Academy, we believe that every child should:

 - Have the opportunity and support to become fluent, confident and skilled communicators, irrespective of their context or starting point;

 - Be exposed to a rich and diverse range of experiences, in both Reading and Writing, and be challenged to deepen and apply their English skills and knowledge throughout the curriculum;

 - Develop conceptual fluency in Reading and Writing, through a carefully developed curriculum that encompasses the principles of cognitive neuroscience and best practice;

 - Enjoy a curriculum that places emphasis on evidence-led research: cognitive load theory, principles of instruction, making vocabulary explicit, ensuring that generative learning tasks fit together securely in a curriculum structure to develop excellence.

 - Experience a curriculum that is unapologetically ambitious, cohesive and rich in knowledge and vocabulary.

-At Place Farm Primary Academy, we understand that systematic, synthetic Phonics is the most effective way of teaching young children to read, developing the skills they need to tackle reading new words.
-In EYFS and Key Stage One, children experience a daily Phonics session which incorporates aspects of ‘Letters and Sounds’ and ‘Jolly Phonics’.
-However, we firmly that believe that for Phonics to be most effective, it must be embedded across all areas of the curriculum and strive to make links wherever possible.
+At Place Farm Primary Academy, we understand that systematic, synthetic phonics is the most effective way of teaching young children to read, developing the skills they need to tackle reading new words.
+In EYFS and Key Stage One, children experience a daily Phonics session that incorporates aspects of ‘Letters and Sounds’ and ‘Jolly Phonics’.
+However, we firmly believe that for Phonics to be most effective, it must be embedded across all areas of the curriculum and strive to make links wherever possible.
 We are committed to ensuring that all children become fluent readers by the end of Key Stage One.